tomwhite007/rename-angular-component/README.md

 This extension contributes the following settings:

-- `renameAngularComponent.projectUsesStandaloneComponentsOnly`: Un-set this if your project uses Modules.
-Then all selectors will be updated in **all** templates, instead of just the Components that import the renamed Component.
-Note: un-setting this option means that any duplicate selectors in your repo will get updated as well.
+- `renameAngularComponent.projectUsesStandaloneComponentsOnly`: Uncheck this if your project uses modules.
+Then all selectors will be updated in **all** templates, instead of just the components that import the renamed component.
+Note: unchecking this option means that any duplicate selectors in your repository will get updated as well.
-- `renameAngularComponent.followAngular20FolderAndSelectorNamingConvention`: Since Angular 20.x, CLI generated folder names include any dot-suffix you type in the folder name, and the selector - which breaks the build.
-When this option is set to false, the Renamer generates the folder name, and selector without the dot-suffix (this is the default setting, to allow you to convert new Components to the old suffix format if you want to).
+- `renameAngularComponent.followAngular20FolderAndSelectorNamingConvention`: Since Angular 20.x, CLI-generated folder names include any dot-suffix you type in the folder name, and the selector - which breaks the build.
+When this option is set to false, the renamer generates the folder name and selector without the dot-suffix (this is the default setting, to allow you to convert new components to the old suffix format if you want to).
 - `renameAngularComponent.useLocalDirectPaths`: Update imports/exports with direct local paths even if wildcard path exists
 - `renameAngularComponent.showWhatsNewPopup`: Show the 'What's New' screen when the extension is updated to a new version
-- `renameAngularComponent.debugLog`: Enable/disable debug logging to file for optional submission with new issue posts
+- `renameAngularComponent.debugLog`: Enable/disable debug logging to file for optional submission with new issue reports

 ## Known Issues